Utah Waiver Proposal - A Bad Deal for Utah Taxpayers and Government

 Per Capita Cap

-Under Utah’s waiver proposal, the per capita cap funding level will be established for the first year of the waiver and is then projected to increase at a rate of 4.2 percent each year for the five-year waiver period.
-This is referred to as the “trend rate”.
-This 4.2 percent trend rate is based on the Medical Consumer Price Index (CPI-M) which uses a flawed methodology.
+Under Utah’s waiver proposal, the limit on enhanced match set by the per capita cap will be established for the first year of the waiver and is then projected to increase at a rate of 4.2% each year for the five-year waiver period.
+This 4.2% trend rate is based on the Medical Consumer Price Index (CPI-M) which uses a flawed methodology for measuring inflation in Medicaid expenditures.
 The proposed trend rate is not likely to keep pace with the current expenditure projections for Utah’s Medicaid program over the length of the waiver— indeed, the Trump administration has formally and publicly projected trillions of dollars in federal cuts to state Medicaid programs using per capita caps set at the proposed CPI-M trend rate.
-A per capita cap would almost certainly create a scenario in which Utah, and other states, would either have to increase state taxes or reduce services under the Medicaid program in order to cover any costs that exceed the funding cap, creating financial instability for both the state government and taxpayers.
+A per capita cap would almost certainly create a scenario in which Utah, and other states, would either have to increase state taxes or reduce services under the Medicaid program in order to cover costs that exceed the funding cap, creating financial instability for both the state government and taxpayers.

 Enhanced Federal Match for Partial Expansion

-Utah is also seeking approval for the enhanced 90-10 federal match for a partial expansion of Medicaid for adults up to 100 percent of the federal poverty level.
+Utah is also seeking approval for the enhanced 90% FMAP for a partial expansion of Medicaid for adults up to 100% of the federal poverty level and with a cap on enrollment.
 To date, CMS has not approved requests to partially expand Medicaid with the enhanced federal match rate.
-Federal law clearly stipulates that states are eligible for the 90-10 match rate if they expand Medicaid up to 138 percent of the federal poverty level.
+Federal law clearly stipulates that states are eligible for the 90% FMAP if they expand Medicaid up to 138% of the federal poverty level.
 Massachusetts and Arkansas have made similar requests to CMS and CMS has not approved those requests.
 Utah would be the first state to receive approval from CMS to partially expand Medicaid with the enhanced federal match.
 If approved, the legality of CMS’s approval would almost certainly be challenged.

-If CMS does not approve Utah’s request for the enhanced match, the state would continue to receive its current match rate of 68 percent for the expansion population, creating a major additional fiscal liability for Utah separate from the prosed cap on federal funding.
+If CMS does not approve Utah’s request for the enhanced match, the state would continue to receive its current match rate of 68% for the expansion population, creating a major additional fiscal liability for Utah separate from the proposed cap on enhanced federal funding.
 Importantly, Utah is covering fewer people at much higher cost to the state by partially expanding Medicaid, and is leaving millions of dollars in federal funding on the table.

 Lockouts for Intentional Program Violation

-Utah is also proposing to “lock out” or suspend Medicaid eligibility for six months for beneficiaries who commit a “program violation”, including failure to provide documentation to the state of changes in income.
+Utah is also proposing to “lock out” or suspend Medicaid eligibility for six months for beneficiaries who commit a “program violation”, including failure to provide documentation to the state of changes in income within 10 days, a requirement that is extraordinarily difficult for households of any income level to meet and that will predicatably lead to high levels of disenrollment.
 If the state imposes a limit – or cap - on enrollment while a beneficiary is suspended for an intentional program violation (IPV), the beneficiary is not allowed to re-enroll in Medicaid until an open enrollment period begins.

 Waiver of Hospital Presumptive Eligibility